 IAC WE2 Mentorship Program

-Established in Fall 2019, the IAC WE2 Mentorship Program pairs exceptional Industrial Assessment Center students, who identify as women or non-binary, with mentors from a range of professional positions within the energy and engineering industries.
+Established in Fall 2019, the IAC WE2 Mentorship Program pairs exceptional Industrial Assessment Center students with mentors from a range of professional positions within the energy and engineering industries.
 The program's goals include professional skill development, workforce development, and an increase in diversity and retention in both the IAC program and the energy engineering industry.

 For more information on the program or mentorship resources, continue here.